Joseph B. Wilkinson, Jr.

 He served Presidents Ford and Reagan as a member of the White House Press Office.
 He accompanied President Reagan on overseas trips to France, Honduras, Japan, China, England, and Belgium and attended the Economic Summits in France and England.
 He was a senior member of the Bush-Quayle Inaugural Committee and coordinated the hosting of the Washington, DC-based diplomatic corps for the inauguration.

 He has visited more than 40 countries and has been a guest lecturer on international affairs for the past 35 years.
-Mr. Wilkinson has also served as a guest commentator on international affairs and business for numerous local and national media outlets.
+Joe has also served as a guest commentator on international affairs and business for numerous local and national media outlets.